hemantaph/gwsnr/docs/autoapi/gwsnr/jax/index.rst

    - Linear interpolation at the left boundary (condition_i=1)
    - Cubic interpolation in the middle region (condition_i=2)
-   - Linear interpolation at the right boundary (condition_i=3) The cubic interpolation uses Catmull-Rom spline coefficients for smooth interpolation between the middle two points, while the boundary regions use linear interpolation for stability.
+   - Linear interpolation at the right boundary (condition_i=3) The cubic interpolation uses cubic Hermite spline coefficients for smooth interpolation between the middle two points, while the boundary regions use linear interpolation for stability.
    :param x_eval: The x-coordinate(s) where interpolation is to be evaluated.